The new (third) edition of Behavioral Economics for Kids.

 After illustrating and explaining each concept we refer to a key academic article for those who want to know more.
 Above all this book is for students, teachers, and academics in psychology, behavioral economics, and business (especially marketing).
 Also excellent for inspiring children and adults to think through why we behave the way we do.

 The illustrations of the book are provided by Phil Chen.
-If you want to see Phil’s other work, which includes editorial political cartoons, can be found at: Books by Philip Chen and Philip Chen’s Amazon author page.
+If you want to see Phil’s other work, which includes editorial political cartoons, can be found at: Books by Philip Chen.

 In conclusion, I hope you enjoy Behavioral Economics for kids.